How Caching Works

 - Cache Warming -- Pre-render pages before bots arrive

-- Rendering Pipeline -- Learn more about the Puppeteer rendering process
+- Rendering Pipeline -- Learn more about the rendering process